EEDS90/Book-Club/README.md

 ### MVP/PostMVP

 1) Style the toolbar component using CSS.
-2) Stylw Navivator and Textinput
+2) Style Navivator and Textinput
 3) Create the listview
 4) Add the listview pressrow functionality
 5) Creat an input that gives the chosen book detail page